ericpriceco/ericpriceco.github.io/_posts/2014-06-11-create-a-jekyll-blog-part1.md

 #### Jekyll Folder Structure

-**\_includes**: This folder is where you store your partials like your header.html and footer.html.
+**\_includes**: This folder is where you store your partials like the header.html and footer.html.
 You can have as many partials as you need.

 **\_layouts**: These files determine the structure of your pages.
 For example, I have a main.html file that most of my pages use and a specific layout for blogposts.